 While there are commercially available solutions for active beam stabilization, they are not suitable for aligning an optical delay line in a pump-probe experiment.
 This is because the active stabilization method does not allow for pre-aligning an optical delay line.
 Instead, it actively compensates for any changes in the alignment in order to maintain the original beam pointing.
 In a pump-probe experiment, once the delay line scanning has started the incoming or outgoing beam trajectory should not be changed.
 Therefore an “on the fly” trajectory change will be unpredictably affected by how much the laser beam gets delayed by changing the position of the retroreflector.
 In other words, in a pump-probe experiment, the only optical element that can and should move is the optical delay line as the parameters of interest are measured as a function of the delay line position only.
 The only way to have a reliable correlation between the retroreflector position and the beam delay is to ensure that the delay line is aligned before the beginning of the scan.

-Our patented Smart Delay Line™ feature (Patent No.: US 10,209,131) allows the user to automatically align the delay line before the experiment begins while maintaining the original beam pointing after the delay line.
+Our patented Smart Delay Line™ feature (USA Patent No.: 10,209,131 B2; USA Patent No.: 10,809,125 B2; USA Patent No.: 11,359,964 B2; China Patent No.: ZL201780003671.5; China Patent No.: ZL201680061777.6) allows the user to automatically align the delay line before the experiment begins while maintaining the original beam pointing after the delay line.
 As a result, a user has a fully aligned delay line without the need to realign the rest of the setup.
 This saves a lot of time and drastically improves the user-friendliness of the spectrometer.

 Fully automated and hands-off alignment of the delay line.
 Does not require any special training.

 Automatically restores the original delay line alignment and the beam pointing after the delay line.

 Typical alignment time is 3-5 min.